BtNowakowski/BtNowakowski/README.md

 # 👋 Hello there!
 I'm Bartosz, a passionate software tester and developer.

 🌟 I love working on projects that challenge me and push the boundaries of what's possible.
 Whether it's front-end development with React or backend systems with Python, I'm always eager to learn and grow.
+One thing that truly sets me apart is my deep appreciation for software testing and quality assurance.

 🚀 When I'm not coding, you can find me exploring the great outdoors, watching some good movies or sipping on coffee.